Jessegator/DenseASPP/README.md

 python main.py --phase='train'
 ```

 - I randomly shuffle the dataset for training and testing: 85% for training and 15% for testing.
-You can do that in whatever way you like, but make sure you keep them in forms that are consistent with what I have done to train_list.txt and test_list.txt.
+You can choose different split standards, but make sure you keep them in forms that are consistent with train_list.txt and test_list.txt.